vondele/cdbdirect/README.md

 ```

-Note: to be able to handle the database the user should be able to open a
+Note: for an older version of the DB, to be able to handle the database the user
-sufficiently large number of files (more than the typical default of 1024),
+should be able to open a sufficiently large number of files (more than the
-increase that limit e.g. `ulimit -n 102400` for each shell manually or adjust
+typical default of 1024), increase that limit e.g. `ulimit -n 102400` for each
-the defaults (e.g. `/etc/security/limits.conf`, `/etc/systemd/system.conf`, and/or `/etc/systemd/user.conf`).
+shell manually or adjust the defaults (e.g. `/etc/security/limits.conf`,
+`/etc/systemd/system.conf`, and/or `/etc/systemd/user.conf`).

 ### Compiled rocksdb fork